About the Course

 RTVF Interns must be registered for RTVF 198 and Theatre Arts Interns must be registered in TA 198 while they are doing the internship; retroactive credit is not allowed according to department and university policy.
 If you are not registered for the class, you will not receive credit, regardless of whether you completed the internship work.

 NOTE: Students MAY NOT substitute one internship for the other without advisor's consent.
-(TA 198 for RTVF 198 or vice verse.)
+(TA 198 for RTVF 198 or vice versa.)
 The Internship Courses have a syllabus, required assignments, and paperwork.
 Most importantly: Students must not begin work before submitting a contract (complete with Hold Harmless, Informed Consent Statement) containing all required signatures from the internship site, SJSU internship faculty.

 Secure an Internship